shiloh4/cs4261/README.md

 ### Backend setup

 The backend is deployed to Render and ideally, you should only need to start the frontend locally.
-Because the backend is hosted on the free tier of Render and that the CV model weights and wheel sizes are huge, cold-calls might result in OOM errors or timeouts.
+The backend is hosted on the 2GB-tier of Render ($25/month).
+For the sake of the assignment, the service will be **suspended after Oct 5 2025** to prevent further costs, beyond which you will have to run the backend locally.
+The CV model weights and wheel sizes are huge, so cold-calls will result in OOM errors or timeouts in the free tier of Render.

-The backend will try to minimize cold starts but larger models may still result in OOMs.
-For a more robust experience, it is recommended to run the backend locally.
+For a more robust experience, run the backend locally.
 There is a graceful fallback system that prefers the Render URL but falls back to the local dev server if it fails.

+**If you choose not to run a local backend server, make sure to only use MobileNetV3 Small, MobileNetV3 Large, EfficientNet-B0 models to minimize request failures.** The purpose of multiple models is for users to be able to experiment how larger/smaller models differ in their predictions and certainty.

 1. Python 3.10+ recommended.
 2. Install dependencies: